jpufferfish/foodpath-backend/README.md

-# installing packages (might not be all of them)
+# installing packages mac (might not be all of them)
 ```
+brew install --cask miniconda
 pip install -r requirements.txt
-brew install --cask miniconda
 ```

 # testing to see what recsys.py does visually: